berke-celikel/berke-celikel.github.io/_posts/2024-11-18-telefonica-v-colombia.md

 *Wait, how did we get here again?*

-I still remember scrolling through the **Reuters** ticker last November and spotting a headline that looked almost... anachronistic: _Telefónica bags US$380 million after an ICSID fight with Colombia_.
-My first reaction—maybe yours too—was the usual shrug: investor–state cases pop up all the time.
-But a second later, something about the number (huge) and the sector (telecoms, with its labyrinth of concessions and licences) nudged me to read on (Reuters, 2024).
+Scrolling through the **Reuters** ticker this week, I spotted a headline that felt oddly anachronistic: _Telefónica bags US$380 million after an ICSID fight with Colombia_.
+At first glance, it seemed routine—another investor–state case, another chunk of taxpayer money at stake.
+But something about the size of the award (huge) and the sector (telecom, with all its regulatory entanglements) gave me pause (Reuters, 2024).

-Seven months later, the award is still sparking conversation in Bogotá coffee shops and Madrid law firms alike.
-Some hail it as proof that BITs keep governments honest.
-Others mutter about "regulatory chill"—the worry that fear of arbitration stunts legitimate policymaking.
-I find myself oscillating between those poles, half-persuaded by each side depending on the time of day and the strength of my espresso.
+The more I read, the clearer it became: this case wasn’t just big, it was... familiar.
+And for policymakers, lawyers, and maybe even the odd telecoms executive, it’s a story that merits more than a headline skim.

 ---